Achieving Model Fairness in Vertical Federated Learning: Introduction

-Since VFL plays a crucial role in constructing automated decision-making systems in the modern society, it is highly desirable to improve its algorithmic fairness.
-However, designing fair VFL algorithms is challenging due to two characteristics of VFL \cite{liu2019communication,zhang2021secure}.
+It is highly desirable to improve the algorithmic fairness in VFL.
+However, designing fair VFL algorithms is challenging due to two characteristics of VFL~\cite{liu2019communication,zhang2021secure}.
 First, the data privacy of all the organizations should be fully protected to secure successful collaborations.
-This conflicts with the need of a unified training dataset to measure and establish fairness in most of the existing fairness enhancing methods (please refer to the next section for detailed discussions).
+This conflicts with the need of a unified training dataset to measure and establish fairness in most of the existing fairness enhancing methods (more discussion in Section~\ref{sec:fair-vfl}).
 Second, the participating organizations in realistic VFL systems typically have imbalanced computational resources and complete their local updates within different time frames.
-When training a fair model in VFL, enforcing every organization to launch a single local update per communication round results in inefficiency \cite{liu2019communication,zhang2021secure}.
+When training a fair model in VFL, enforcing every organization to launch a single local update per communication round results in inefficiency~\cite{liu2019communication,zhang2021secure}.

-Motivated by aforementioned reasons, we develop a comprehensive VFL scheme that achieves a good balance between fairness and accuracy, asynchronous parallel update, and privacy preservation simultaneously.
-The main contributions of this work are summarized in the following.
-First, we systematically formulate the problem of training fair models in VFL (\textit{fair VFL} for short), where the fair learning task is modeled as a constrained optimization problem.
+To tackle the aforementioned challenges, in this paper, we develop a comprehensive VFL scheme that achieves a good balance between fairness and accuracy.
+The key idea is to solve an optimization problem under nonconvex fairness constraints in a distributed manner, for which the local computations are fully parallelized and the communication protocol is privacy-preserving.

+We make several major contributions.
+First, we systematically formulate the problem of training fair models in VFL (\textit{fair VFL} for short), where the fair learning task is modeled as a nonconvex constrained optimization problem.
 To solve it in a federated manner, we consider its equivalent dual form and propose an asynchronous gradient coordinate-descent ascent algorithm to solve the dual problem.
-In this new algorithm, each data party updates it local model parameter multiple times in parallel before exchanging information with the server to reduce the number of communication rounds.
-Under mild conditions, we prove that the algorithm achieves a $\delta$-stationary point of the dual objective in $\mathcal{O}(\delta^{-4})$ communication rounds.
+In the algorithm, some active data parties update local model parameters multiple times in parallel before exchanging information with the server to reduce the number of communication rounds.
+Moreover, the server masks the necessary information for local updates, and sends the masked version to passive parties to facilitate their local computations while preserving the privacy of data and sensitive attribute.
+Under mild conditions, we prove that the algorithm can achieve an $\mathcal{O}(\delta^{-4})$ communication complexity for solving the fair VFL problem.
 Finally, we conduct comprehensive experiments to validate the superior performance of the proposed method in training fair models on three benchmark real-world datasets.